Minors and Certificates

 Round out your education by earning a certificate, which provides focused study on a very specific topic or area.
 Certificates are noted on official transcripts and offer educational options not available as minors or concentrations within a major.
 Credits earned for the certificate may also be counted toward your degree requirements.

 The School of Business and Economics offers three certificate programs.
 All are available to degree-seeking students and are interdisciplinary, drawing upon the expertise of the Department of Cognitive and Learning Sciences and the School of Forest Resources and Environmental Science.

 Economics Education Certification—Major

-This program will prepare students for certification as a secondary school economics teachers in the State of Michigan.
-Students will complete requirements similar to those of the BS in Economics (SS2100, SS2500 and SS2600 substitute for some economics electives and EC3100 and EC3300 are required) and simultaneously complete additional courses in education and in a teaching minor to qualify for certification.
-Students should plan an additional semester or two of study beyond the completion of a bachelor's degree.Download the Economics Education major requirements.
+Prepare for certification as a secondary school economics teacher in the State of Michigan.
+You’ll complete requirements similar to those for the BS in economics, and simultaneously complete additional courses in education and in a teaching minor.
+Plan on an additional semester or two of study beyond the completion of your bachelor's degree.

 Economics Education Certification—Minor

 The economics minor is available to students seeking major certification in another Michigan Tech secondary education program.
 Similar to the Economics Education Major Certification, this program will prepare you for certification as an economics teacher in the state of Michigan.

 Manage the world’s resources!
 A certificate in industrial forestry is a great option for students in both the Schools of Business and Economics and Forestry and Environmental Science.
 Gain a working knowledge of the forestry and wood products industries while acquiring fundamental business, management, and leadership skills.